system76/tech-docs/src/models/thelio-astra-a1-n1/internal-overview.md

 - Back of Thelio Io board is highlighted in cyan
     - Internal power button is on the Thelio Io board
-- SATA port access cutout is highlighted in green
 - Power supply access cutout is highlighted in red

 ## Front side overview: